What is Imiquad® Imiquimod 5%/12.5mg Cream

 Precautions when using Imiquimod 5%/12.5mg Cream

 - Imiquimod cream comes in single-use packets called sachets, each pack contains 3 sachets 0.25g of Imiquad Imiquimod 5% Cream.
-Throw away any open packets if you do not use all of the cream.
+Throw away any open packets if you do not use all of the creams.

 - Before using imiquimod, consult with your dermatologist, tell your doctor if you are allergic to imiquimod, any of the ingredients in imiquimod cream, or any other medications.
 Tell your dermatologist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention any other treatments for genital or anal warts, actinic keratoses, or superficial basal cell carcinoma.